 For decades Tonsai has been one of the world’s go-to climbing destination.
 I’ve been fortunate to visit Tonsai on multiple occasions.
 It is a amazing place, and I highly suggest you to take a trip there to see if for yourselves.

 But that being said, Tonsai is not without its downsides.
 Victim to its own success, Tonsai has seen a spike in both popularity and prices in the past few years.
-This coupled with the massive resort-style hotel currently under construction, it is possible to make the argument that Tonsai’s glory days have come and gone.
+This, coupled with the massive resort-style hotel currently under construction, are factors in making the argument that Tonsai’s glory days have come and gone.

 These changes have lead climbers to look for alternative options when seeking out their dirtbag adventures.
-This has lead the the rise in popularity of two different climbing destinations in particular.
-Crazy Horse in North Thailand, and Thakhek in Laos.
+This has lead to the rise in popularity of two different climbing destinations in particular: Crazy Horse in North Thailand, and Thakhek in Laos.

-Without further to do, here are 5 reasons why I Crazy Horse might be better than Tonsai.
+Without further ado, here are 5 reasons why I Crazy Horse might be better than Tonsai.

 For more reading on Tonsai see: “Trip Report – Tonsai, Thailand’s Climbing Paradise”